makersacademy/bowling-challenge/README.md

 So that I can record my score,
 I want all my turns points to be totalled up.

+* 3
+As a player in a bowling game,
+So that I can keep track of the frame I am on,
+I want to be told what frame I am on.

+* 4
+As a player in a bowling game,
+So that I can

 ---

 ## Bowling: how does it work